Long Island Wrongful Death Lawyer

 What is Wrongful Death?

 Wrongful death is a claim in tort against an entity or person who can be held liable for a death.
 The claim is brought in a civil action.
-Examples of incidents that can result in a wrongful death include, but are not limited to:

 - Car accidents